redis/redis-doc/commands/object-idletime.md

 @return

-@integer-reply

-The idle time in seconds.
+@integer-reply: the idle time in seconds, or @nil-reply if `key` doesn't exist.